gr33pp/gr33pp.github.io/posts/ctflearn/posts/hextroadinary.md

 ![image](https://i.imgur.com/T4HI78F.png)

 After checking all results, they didnt produce any usable decipher.
 The XOR Cipher attracted my attention as the name "ROXy" and I began to search on possible cipher with XOR.
-The  fact that XOR can be used for checking the difference between two binary values made me search for XOR calculators
+The  fact that XOR can be used for checking the difference between two binary values made me search for XOR calculators.

 At the end of my search, I found this calculator xor.pw .
 And it gave the flag...